joelparkerhenderson/git-branch-name/README.md

 Examples:

-* add-login-button
+* add-help-button

-* fix-table-layout
+* fix-page-layout

-* optimize-page-speed
+* optimize-search-speed

 Benefits: easy to understand the purpose, easy for inter-team communications.